Athithyans/jarvis-ai-assistant/README.md

 ### Installation

+#### From VS Code Marketplace (Recommended)
 1. Install [Ollama](https://ollama.ai/download) on your machine
-2. Install the Jarvis AI Assistant extension from the VSCode marketplace
-3. Restart VSCode
+2. Open VS Code
+3. Go to Extensions (Ctrl+Shift+X or Cmd+Shift+X on Mac)
+4. Search for "Jarvis AI Assistant"
+5. Click "Install"
+6. Restart VS Code
-4. When first activated, Jarvis will download the necessary AI model (this may take a few minutes)
+7. When first activated, Jarvis will download the necessary AI model (this may take a few minutes)

+#### Manual Installation
+1. Install [Ollama](https://ollama.ai/download) on your machine
+2. Download the latest .vsix file from the [GitHub releases page](https://github.com/Athithyans/jarvis-ai-assistant/releases)
+3. Open VS Code
+4. Go to Extensions (Ctrl+Shift+X or Cmd+Shift+X on Mac)
+5. Click the "..." menu in the top-right of the Extensions panel
+6. Select "Install from VSIX..."
+7. Choose the downloaded .vsix file
+8. Restart VS Code

 ### Usage